Medication Summary

 Class Summary

 This class includes drugs whose mechanism of action is competitive inhibition of histamine at the histamine 2 (H2) receptor.
 Histamine plays an important role in gastric acid secretion, thereby making H2 blockers effective suppressors of basal gastric acid output and acid output stimulated by food and the neurological system.
-When used alone, they are frequently used as antisecretory drugs in H pylori therapy regimens.
 There are different drugs with different potencies and half-lives (eg, cimetidine, ranitidine, famotidine, nizatidine).
 Cimetidine will be discussed below as a representative of this class of drugs.

 Cimetidine (Tagamet)

-Inhibits histamine at H2 receptors of gastric parietal cells, which results in reduced gastric acid secretion, gastric volume, and hydrogen concentrations.
+Inhibits histamine at H2 receptors of gastric parietal cells, which results in reduced gastric acid secretion, gastric volume, and hydrogen concentration.

 Proton pump inhibitors